nvias/ESPCraft-2.0/README.md

 - new system for work with flash (eeprom) (not backwards compatible with older mode bcs of new memory map!)
 - new WEBGUI on the go...
 - multitasking...
+- it's still not ready even for pre-release

 # Naming scheme
 - Every OS build has 2-byte version number saved in board memory